abhi-kr12/de-zoomcamp-playstore/README.md

    - Unzip the downloaded Terraform zip file which gives an executable file.
 Now you can delete the Terraform zip file if required.
    - For Terraform to work we have to insert the bin path as environment variable.
 Type in command `echo $PATH`.
 Copy the output and in the end add a colon and the bin directory path.
 Enter this in command `export PATH=path_value` where `path_value` is concatenated path.
    - Check if Terraform is working by typing in command `terraform -version`.
 If a proper version is returned, Terraform is working or else check if the bin has been inserted in the path properly.
+   - Once Terraform is installed, type in `terraform init` to initialize.
+Then type in `terraform plan` to check what resources will be created.
+If you notice the bucket name is "playstore-bucket"+local_time.
+This is done so that the bucket name can be globally unique.
+   - Once you check the plan and satisfied, type in command `terraform apply` and type in yes to create the resources.
+   - Once the use case is finished, you can delete all the resources using `terraform destroy`.

 9. **Send service account key to VM**
    - Open Git Bash in your local.
    - Navigate to the directory where the service account JSON key is saved.